-The Chief Executive Officer and the Chief Financial Officer have evaluated whether there were any material changes to the company's ICFR during the most recent interim period ended September 30, 2009 that have materially affected, or are reasonably likely to materially affect the company's ICFR.
+The Chief Executive Officer and the Chief Financial Officer have evaluated whether there were any material changes to the company's ICFR during the most recent interim period ended March 31, 2010 that have materially affected, or are reasonably likely to materially affect the company's ICFR.
 No material changes were identified from their evaluation.

-As in prior quarters, the company's Audit Committee reviewed this MD&A and the unaudited interim consolidated financial statements for the period ended September 30, 2009, prior to their release.
+As in prior quarters, the company's Audit Committee reviewed this MD&A and the unaudited interim consolidated financial statements for the period ended March 31, 2010, prior to their release to the public.